 As a result, your personal information may be transferred to locations outside Europe as well as within it for the purposes described above.

-Outside the Carey Olsen Group
+Outside of Carey Olsen

 We may also share your personal information outside Carey Olsen.
 This may include disclosures to: